aws-samples/amazon-dynamodb-labs/content/design-patterns/ex1capacity/Step4.en.md

 To view the Amazon CloudWatch metrics for your table:

 1. Navigate to the DynamoDB section of the AWS management console.
 2. As shown in the following image, in the navigation pane, choose Tables.
-Choose the logfile table, and in the right pane, choose the Metrics tab
+Choose the logfile table, and in the right pane, choose the Monitor tab

    ![Open the CloudWatch metrics for the table](/static/images/awsnewconsole3.png)